NVIDIAGameWorks/Falcor/Docs/Usage/Scene-Formats.md

 ## Python Scene Files

 You can also leverage Falcor's scripting system to set values in the scene on load that are not supported by standard file formats.
-These are also written in Python, but are formatted differently than normal Falcor scripts.
+These are also written in Python (using `.pyscene` file extension), but are formatted differently than normal Falcor scripts.

 ### Usage